AlexYegupov/multidemo/README.md

   - QA can easily see DIFF changes in documentation => can pay attention to the correspondent parts of the system that were changed

 Cons:
   - the necessity to create a git commit on documentation changes.
+But it's ok when changes in code means necessity to make changes in docs